pietv/gopaths/README.md

 gopaths
 =======
-Go packages indexer.
-It searches for packages in GOROOT and GOPATH and then services HTTP requests with full package names in response to shorter names.
+Go packages indexer service.
+It searches for Go packages in GOROOT and GOPATH directories and then responds to shorter package paths with full paths.
 Useful together with 'cd' and 'godoc' commands.

 Install
 =======